Spphire/RM-labeling-tool/README.md

 ### Moving:

-Press the WASD keys and cooperate with the mouse
+·Press the WASD keys and cooperate with the mouse

 ### Controling:

+#### For Energy Mechanism

-Press the R keys to turn on or off the rotation of Energy Mechanism
+·Press the R keys to turn on or off the rotation of Energy Mechanism

-Press the T keys to randomly set the state of the fan blades of Energy Mechanism (OFF,UNACTIVATED,ACTIVATED)
+·Press the T keys to randomly set the state of the fan blades of Energy Mechanism (OFF,UNACTIVATED,ACTIVATED)

+#### For Armor Plate

+·Move the center of the screen to the armor plate, and that the armor can be controled(with green outline)

+ Press the 2,3,4,5,6 keys to set the tag of the armor controled(with green outline)

+ Press the C keys to switch the light color of the armor controled(with green outline) red or blue

 ### Photoing:

-Press the P keys to get a screenshot and it will be labeled automatically
+·Press the P keys to get a screenshot and it will be labeled automatically

 (**Tips:** Turn off "Asking before downloading" in your browser settings and set the default download path *so that* You don't need to manually confirm the download every time you photo)